Own the assets that keep Australia running.

-Founded in 2016, Resources & Energy Operations Pty Ltd (REO) finances and operates essential infrastructure—energy, water, waste, logistics, productive farmland, schools and health care facilities, and data centres.
+Founded in 2017, REOCORP PTY LTD finances and operates essential infrastructure—energy, water, waste, logistics, productive farmland, schools and health care facilities, and data centres.
 We open real ownership to ordinary Australians and aligned private investors.

 Our rule is simple: if it doesn’t add capacity and reliability in the real world, we pass.
 We back proven tech and capable operators, disclose projects in sequence to protect communities, and refuse capital that tries to turn essential services into a monopoly game.
 No roadshows.
 No theatre.
 Lower bills, stronger towns, assets that last.